dbeauch/DVCS/Pseudodata/JLabKinematics/Readme.md

    If using CFFs from a model, it can be defined in this argument.
 There are two models implemented:
    - "model1" This is an out-of-the-hat model.
    - "KM15" Modified version of the KM15 model.
 It is coded up on the file `GPD_Models/TGPDModels.h`.

+Resulting cross section distributions are saved on the `./Graph` directory.